Tutorial: Create a custom language model

 |Remarks||no special characters like '\t' or any other UTF-8 character above U+00A1 in Unicode characters table|

-When the text is imported, it will be text-normalized so it can be processed by the system.
-However, there are some very important normalizations that must be done by the user prior to uploading the data.
-Please consult the section on Transcription Guidelines for the appropriate language when preparing your language data.
+When the text is imported, it is text-normalized so it can be processed by the system.
+However, there are some important normalizations that must be done by the user prior to uploading the data.
+See the Transcription guidelines to determine appropriate language when preparing your language data.

-To import a new data set, click “Import New” under the table title.
+To import a new data set, click the “Import” button in the "Language Datasets" row, and the site displays a page for uploading a new data set.
 Enter a Name and Description to help you identify the data set in the future.
 Next, use the “Choose File” button to locate the text file of language data.
 After that, click “Import” and the data set will be uploaded.
 Depending on the size of the data set, this may take several minutes.

 When the import is complete, you will return to the language data table and will see an entry that corresponds to your language data set.
 Notice that it has been assigned a unique id (GUID).
 The data will also have a status that reflects its current state.
 Its status will be “Waiting” while it is being queued for processing, “Processing” while it is going through validation, and “Complete” when the data is ready for use.
 Data validation performs a series of checks on the text in the file and some text normalization of the data.